Taxila: Hellenistic

 During his invasion of the Indus Valley, Alexander the Great was able to gain control of Taxila (Τάξιλα) in 326 BCE without a battle, as the city was surrendered by its ruler, king Omphis (Āmbhi).
 Greek historians accompanying Alexander described Taxila as "wealthy, prosperous, and well governed".
 Arrian writes that Alexander was welcomed by the citizens of the city, and he offered sacrifices and celebrated a gymnastic and equestrian contest there.

+On Alexander's death, in 323 BCE, the province and much of the once Achaemenid territories would pass to his general Seleucus I Nicator and founder of the successor Seleucid Empire.

-Mauryan
+Mauryan Empire

-By 317 BCE, the Greek satraps left by Alexander were driven out, and Taxila came under the control of Chandragupta Maurya, who turned Taxila into a regional capital.
+By 303 BCE, the Seleucid Empire's satraps in South Asia had been formally annexed by the expanding Mauryan empire, following the Seleucid–Mauryan war, with the provincial capital and center of higher education at Taxila under the control of Chandragupta Maurya.
 His advisor, Kautilya/Chanakya, was said to have taught at Taxila's university.
 Under the reign of Ashoka the Great, Chandragupta's grandson, the city was made a great seat of Buddhist learning, though the city was home to a minor rebellion during this time.

 Taxila was founded in a strategic location along the ancient "Royal Highway" that connected the Mauryan capital at Pataliputra in Bihar, with ancient Peshawar, Puṣkalāvatī, and onwards towards Central Asia via Kashmir, Bactria, and Kāpiśa.
 Taxila thus changed hands many times over the centuries, with many empires vying for its control.

-Indo-Greek
+Indo-Greek, Indo-Scythian, and Indo-Parthian Kingdoms

 In the 2nd century BCE, Taxila was annexed by the Indo-Greek kingdom of Bactria.
 Indo-Greeks built a new capital, Sirkap, on the opposite bank of the river from Taxila.
 During this new period of Bactrian Greek rule, several dynasties (like Antialcidas) likely ruled from the city as their capital.
 During lulls in Greek rule, the city managed profitably on its own, to independently control several local trade guilds, who also minted most of the city's autonomous coinage.
 In about the 1st century BCE or 1st century CE, an Indo-Scythian king named Azilises had three mints, one of which was at Taxila, and struck coins with obverse legends in Greek and Kharoṣṭhī.

 The last Greek king of Taxila was overthrown by the Indo-Scythian chief Maues around 90 BCE.
 Gondophares, founder of the Indo-Parthian Kingdom, conquered Taxila around 20 BCE, and made Taxila his capital.
 According to early Christian legend, Thomas the Apostle visited Gondophares IV around 46 CE, possibly at Taxila given that city was Gondophares' capital city.